 729 is full of a bunch of interesting and creative folks and we love to show off!
 Allegra is joined by Project Manager Rob Tapia and chats about his musical past and good restaurants in the South Bay!

-Allegra: Please tart with a brief introduction about yourself.
+Please start with a brief introduction about yourself.

-Rob: Basically, I accidentally walked into my career.
-After an attempted career as a musician… didn’t work out as well as I had hoped… I decided that at some point I would have to get an actual job job.
-After a couple things, I went from being a store operations manager for an electronics store, into working for a company called Monster Cable that I had become familiar with through my time in consumer electronics.
-Then, once there, I was working their accounts departments.
+Basically, I accidentally walked into my career.
+After an attempted career as a musician… didn’t work out as well as I had hoped… I decided that at some point I would have to get an actual “job” job.
+After a couple of things, I went from being a store operations manager for an electronics store to working for a company called Monster Cable that I had become familiar with through my time in consumer electronics.
+Then, once there, I was working with their accounts departments.
 Then, we had a project where we wanted to launch an ERP system and I just took to that.
 That sort of led me down the path of technology services, which eventually ended up with me at 729 Solutions.

 We played a lot for a period there, for the good four or five year period where we were playing once or twice a month, like club shows and stuff ranging from 50 to 60 people all the way up to… we opened up for a headliner in East Bay that was about 1,000 people.

 It was a band called Forbidden.
 Actually, it was a dual head with them another band called Violence.
 So, the thrash metal genre was our thing.
 It was cool.
 We played a lot of shows, played in front of a lot of people.
 I met all kinds of people, got exposed to all kinds of experiences and things I probably would not have any other way.

 Right on.
 Do you still play music at all?

 Yeah.
 The band I was in, originally… it’s a band called Treachery that I formed back in the early 90s… we got back together again about five years ago now.
 Did some shows and things, but the last maybe year we’re kind of back on a little hiatus again.